asvinsritharan/Accident-Severity-Model/README.md

 # Accident-Severity-Model

-This is a full report on my findings when creating a model for prediciting the severity of an accident.
+This is a full report on my findings when creating a model for predicting the severity of an accident.

 The data used is collected from the IBM Capstone Project and is based in Seattle